timlautk/bayesian-stat-machine-learning/README.md

-# "Bayesian Statistics & Machine Learning" Reading Group at Northwestern Statistics
+# "Bayesian Statistics & Machine Learning" Working Group at Northwestern Statistics

 This page serves as a repository for resources of the 2018-2019 reading group "Bayesian Statistics & Machine Learning" at Department of Statistics at Northwestern University.
 In Fall 2021, this is set to be held weekly/bi-weekly (flexible) on Wednesday 2pm-3:30pm.